Gabú (town)

 Gabú is the largest city in eastern Guinea-Bissau, the second most populated city in the country and capital of the Gabú region.

 Name

-Founded under the name Kansala, Gabú was the capital of the Kaabu Empire until its destruction in 1867.
-The Portuguese renamed the town Nova Lamego ie "New Lamego", after the Douro town of Lamego.
+The Portuguese named the town Nova Lamego ie "New Lamego", after the Douro town of Lamego.
 After Guinea Bissau's independence, it was renamed Gabú (sometimes spelled Cabu) in honor of the pre-colonial empire.

-History

-Kaabu was founded by Mandinka immigrants from the Mali Empire in the 13th century, and was initially its vassal.
-Mansa Sala Sane established Kansala to replace the old, less centrally located Bainuk capital of Mampatim.
-The city was also the site of the sacred grove where the mansaba of Kaabu was crowned.
-As the Mali empire waned, Sama Koli proclaimed independence in 1537 but maintained many of the trappings of Malian cultural heritage and established trade relations with the Portuguese on the coast.

-The defenses of the city were legendary: a series of seven concentric tata, each representing one of the core territories of the empire.
-In the 1860s the Fula of Kaabu and its neighboring states, committed Muslims, launched the Kansala War to end animist Mandé dominance of the region.
-It ended with a big fire which caused extensive damage and casualties on both sides.
-Gabú thereafter became part of the Imamate of Futa Jallon and was finally assimilated into the Portuguese Empire.

 Trade

 Gabú is now mostly known as a market town with the second largest market of Guinea-Bissau, notably trading coal and ceramics as well as agricultural products.
 Traders come from as far afield as Guinea, Senegal, Mali and Sierra Leone.

 Climate

 Gabú has a tropical savanna climate (Köppen Aw), similar to that of the capital Bissau but with – due to its inland location – about a quarter less rainfall and larger diurnal temperature variations.
 As with all of Guinea-Bissau, there are two extremely contrasting seasons: a dry season from November to May with dusty harmattan winds and hot to sweltering, rainless weather, and a monsoonal wet season from June to October featuring heavy thunderstorm rains almost every day and hot, uncomfortably humid conditions.